 Session 1:

 Classrooms are racialized spaces that, just like our greater society, are impacted by racism and whiteness, both fueling racial inequities.
-This first session will provide the foundation to understand the ways in which racism and whiteness play out in classrooms.
+This session will provide the foundation to understand ways in which racism and whiteness play out in higher education spaces.
+This session will also provide an introduction to foundational concepts and terms pertaining to race and racial equity in higher education and we’ll set discussion agreements that will lay the foundation for the rest of the Institute.

 Session 2: